Lavender (color): Lavender gray

 The historical name for this color is lavender gray.
 It is listed in A Dictionary of Color as one of the three major variations of lavender in 1930 along with lavender blue (shown below) and [floral] lavender (also shown below).
 (This book also designates a fourth shade of lavender, called old lavender, also shown below).
 This color is similar to Prismacolor colored pencil PC 1026, Greyed Lavender.

 Soap

 The color soap is displayed at right.
 Soap is a color formulated by Crayola in 1994 as one of the colors in its Magic Scent specialty box of colors.

 This color is a representation of soap scented with lavender, one of the most popular scents for soap.

 Pale lavender

 At right is displayed the pale tint of lavender shown as lavender in sample 209 in the ISCC-NBS Dictionary of Color Names.

 Lavender blue

 Lavender blue was listed in A Dictionary of Color as one of the three major variations of lavender in 1930 along with lavender gray (shown above) and [floral] lavender (shown below).
 It is identified as being the same color as periwinkle.
 The first use of the term lavender blue as a color term was in 1926.
+The color periwinkle was named after the flower of the same name.